crownstack-guidelines/crownstack-guidelines/_posts/2017-06-24-firebase-database.md

 This is my firebase database structure.
 <img src="/static/firebase_database.png" alt="Drawing" style="width: 600px;"/>

-To perform any operations on database we need developer need to get the reference of database
+To perform any operations on database, developer needs to get the reference of database

 ```
 private DatabaseReference mDatabase;
 mDatabase = FirebaseDatabase.getInstance().getReference();
 ```
-It return the reference of top node.
-If developer need the reference of a perticular node then developer have to pass the node .
+It returns the reference of top node.
+If developer needs the reference of a perticular node then developer have to pass the node .
 The below code will return the reference of  `chat` node.
 ```
 mDatabase = FirebaseDatabase.getInstance().getReference("chat");
 ```